deepak-malik/Data-Structures-In-Java/src/com/deepak/data/structures/Arrays/Introduction.md

 **************************************

 **Sorted Arrays**
+Arrays are considered to be sorted in ascending order when each element on left of that element in a array is smaller then that element itself.
+Vice versa goes for descending order.

 **Pros:**
 - Accessing an element is fast using the index - access time is O(1).
 - Much faster to process - see this question.